davidsday/go-tdd/README.txt

 for your use.

-go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable in my use patterns.
+go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable for me.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
 Most reported times are in the thousandths of seconds and go-tdd, written almost entirely in Golang itself, does its job and returns control to Vim quickly.

-I should point out that my go-tdd parser is simpler than vim-go's by a good margin.  vim-go bends over backwards to accomodate old Golang versions.
-Vim-go's code to accomplish launching go test asynchronously is over 16K long.  vim-go has code to parse stack traces for panics, I simply notify you that there was a panic.
-That is to say, if you need or value these things, you might well find go-tdd is not for you.
-I use it everyday though and have barely even noticed the differences.

-Suffice it to say, if there is a skipped, failed, or passed test, you will know about it.
-You'll know the percentage of code coverage, and cyclomatic complexity of your code.
-If there are problems not related to a failed test, you will be notified in a yellow bar.

 In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so go-tdd loads